-To approve the terms of release of staff aged 55 or over and made redundant or retired early with a claim on the pension scheme, in accordance with agreed procedures, save in relation to chief officers.

-To write off uncollectible debts relating to Council Tax, Non-Domestic Rates, Housing 48 a) properties (up to the level equivalent to four months' rent).
+- m.
+To approve the terms of release of staff aged 55 or over and made redundant or retired early with a claim on the pension scheme, in accordance with agreed procedures, save in relation to Chief Officers. - n.
+To write off uncollectible debts relating to Council Tax, Non-Domestic Rates, Housing Benefit and the management of tenanted properties (up to the level equivalent to four months' rent).
 All debts written off this way would be reported to Cabinet for information through the quarterly reporting procedures.